nembrinj/protofablab/topics/02_raspPI/README.md

 - Without HTTPS, passwords are sent in plaintext with the request.
 - Clients hosted themselves on an HTTPS server are not allowed to send requests to an unsecure server.

-For this, we need to:
+To enable SSL, we need to:

 1. Generate an SSL certificate for our domain name(s).
 2. Reference this certificate in the Nginx configuration file.
 3. Redirect incoming traffic from the `http://` scheme to `https://`.
 4. Renew the certificate when it expires.

 Luckily, this can all be done automatically by running a single command using a single tool: **Certbot**.

 ```sh
 # install certbot
 sudo apt install certbot python3-certbot-nginx